facebookresearch/CutLER/README.md

-# Cut and Learn for Unsupervised Object Detection and Instance Segmentation
+# Cut and Learn for Unsupervised Image & Video Object Detection and Instance Segmentation

 **Cut**-and-**LE**a**R**n (**CutLER**) is a simple approach for training object detection and instance segmentation models without human annotations.
 It outperforms previous SOTA by **2.7 times** for AP50 and **2.6 times** for AR on **11 benchmarks**.